Managing the risk of violence and aggression

 Are incidents of violence reportable under RIDDOR?

-Acts of non-consensual violence to a person at work that result in death, a major injury or being incapacitated for over-seven-days are reportable.
+Acts of non-consensual violence to a person at work that result in death, a major injury or being incapacitated for over-7-days are reportable.
 A physical injury inflicted on one employee by another during a dispute about a personal matter, or an employee at work injured by a relative or friend who visits them at work about a domestic matter, is not reportable.
-For detail on what incidents are reportable under the RIDDOR visit the RIDDOR webpage.

-Many staff accept incidents of violence and aggression as "part of the job" and may need encouragement to report, particularly incidents that don't cause serious injury such as hair pulling, pinching or verbal abuse.
+Many staff accept incidents of violence and aggression as ‘part of the job’ and may need encouragement to report, particularly incidents that don't cause serious injury such as hair pulling, pinching or verbal abuse.
 It is important that staff report all incidents and understand why this is important.
 For example, quite often a number of minor incidents can escalate to a major incident.

 Helping staff after an incident